SiyabongaMagubane/Restful-Services-CRUD/README.md

 # Restful-Services-CRUD
-Projects implements JAX-RS library to create a Restful service which offers
+Projects implements JAX-RS library to create a Restful service which offers CRUD services on mysql database

+Screenshot output of user creation is saved in output directory.

 Service Errors: These describes service errors based on input field validation completed by web service.